michaelcvermeulen/microglia-loss-of-y/README.md

 # Mosaic loss of chromosome Y in human microglia

-This repository contains scripts to analyse the data and reproduce the figures from the Mosaic loss of chromosome Y in human microglia project.
+This repository contains scripts to analyse the data and reproduce the figures from the mosaic loss of chromosome Y in human microglia project.

 Mosaic loss of chromosome Y in human microglia.
 Michael C. Vermeulen, Richard Pearse, Tracy Young-Pearse, Sara Mostafavi Center for Molecular Medicine and Therapeutics, University of British Columbia, Vancouver, Canada